joyent/conch-api/docs/modules/Conch::Route.md

 Set up the full route structure

-Unless otherwise specified all routes require authentication.
+Unless otherwise specified, all routes require authentication.

 Full access is granted to system admin users, regardless of workspace or other role entries.